 The Trading Post is the Camp Timbers store.
-Typical items for purchase are t-shirts, sweatshirts, hats, water bottles, bags, lanyards, stickers, etc., which are priced between \$1 - \$35.
+Typical items for purchase are t-shirts, sweatshirts, hats, water bottles, bags, lanyards, stickers, etc., which are priced between \$1 - \$40.

 Campers will have the opportunity to purchase items in the Trading Post with their cabin groups at least once during their camp session.
-Additionally, all campers with a remaining camp store balance on Thursday will have one final opportunity to go to the Trading Post,
+Additionally, all campers with a remaining camp store balance on Thursday will have one final opportunity to go to the Trading Post.

 Money may be deposited in your camper's Trading Post account during check-in.
 You may either use cash or check.
 The Camp Office Manager will keep a log of camper accounts throughout the week.
-The remaining money can be refunded during check-out.
-Balances of \$15 or less that are not refunded during check-out will be donated to the Saginaw YMCA Annual Campaign to support camper scholarships.
+Refund options (card, mailed check, or camper scholarship donations) can be selected during check-out.
+Balances of \$20 or less that are not chosen during check-out will be donated to the Saginaw YMCA Annual Campaign to support camper scholarships.